-Usually South Australia is 1.5 hours ahead of Perth in Western Australia.
-As Western Australia does not observe daylight saving
+Usually South Australia is 1.5 hours ahead of Perth in Western

 BUNYEROO GORGE

 Located 57 kms north, between Hawker & Blinman, the turnoff takes you through the Bunyeroo Valley and into southward stunning views of the Pound Range.
 Encounter diverse wildlife, designated picnic spots, campgrounds and picturesque walking trails.
 A Park Pass is required.